Libertarian Party of Oklahoma: Office holders

 In August 2018 David Greer was appointed to fill a vacancy on the nonpartisan City Council of Dougherty, Oklahoma, becoming the first Libertarian to hold elective office in the state.
 He was re-elected unopposed in May, 2020.

 On April 2, 2019, Chad Williams was elected to the Choctaw City Council and Josh Clark was elected to Dale School Board in nonpartisan elections, becoming the first Libertarians to win elections to office in Oklahoma.

 In a special election to fill an unexpired term, Chris Powell was elected on Nov.
 12, 2019 to the Bethany City Council, defeating two other candidates by receiving 63% of the vote.
 Powell was named Vice-Mayor beginning July 1, 2020 and re-elected to full term with 76% of the vote on Feb.
 9, 2021.

 On April 6, 2021, Troy Brooks won election to the Alva City Council with 52.6% of the vote in a nonpartisan election.

 Anthony Garcia was appointed to fill the remaining term of a retiring board member of Francis Tuttle Technology Center on April 12, 2021.
 He was unopposed for election to a full term.

 Dillon Feazel was unopposed for a seat on the Altus City Council, being sworn in on April 12, 2021.
 In May he changed his voter registration party affiliation to Libertarian.

+In April 2025, Roger Dale Merrill became the first Libertarian to hold mayoral office in Oklahoma after his election as the mayor of Beggs.